RESEARCH GROUP

 - Interactions between crops and insects, where the research includes the drivers of the interactions and the impact on crop yield, as well as how functionally important insects in agriculture can be managed and maintained from a cropping system perspective (leader: Ola Lundin).

-- Response of crops to climatic variabilities, with a focus on the application of various statistical methods to understand climate change impacts on hydroclimatic processes and to forecast runoff behavior and agricultural crop yields in changing climates (leader: Faranak Tootoonchi).
+- Response of crops to climatic variabilities, with a focus on assessing the impacts of climate change and climate variability on water availability and crop production (leader: Faranak Tootoonchi).